JacksonCampolattaro/spectrogram/README.md

 # spectrogram
-A live spectrogram audio visualizer for Pulseaudio
+A live spectrogram audio visualizer for system audio